Valida zk-VM

 There needs to be randomness added to the permutation arguments.

-All of the known non-working and missing constraints are in the process of being added or replaced, or they are planned to be added or replaced in the near future.
+The missing constraints are in the process of being added or replaced, or they are planned to be added or replaced in the near future.
 None of these appear particularly risky, either from a timeline or performance standpoint, in that workable approaches are known for all of them and we as Lita Foundation expect some of these to be reasonably performant.

 We as Lita Foundation are internally auditing the Valida zk-VM.
 We will report any issues we find, as we find them.
 We also plan to submit Valida for a third party external audit.